jwikman/nab-al-tools/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

 - Does it happen all the time?
-- Did it use to work?
+- Did it used to work?